syncfusion-content/javascript-docs/js/Signature/How-To.md

 ### Save signature image with user defined format

-By default, the downloaded image form the signature canvas will be in **png** format.
+By default, the downloaded image from the signature canvas will be in **png** format.
 We can define our own format to download the image with **saveImageFormat** property.
 And we can also save the image along with the background by using the **saveWithBackground** property.

 The following code example is used to download drawn image on the Signature control.